 To include a BomDoc in the tutorial:

-panel, where the production quantity and currency, supply chain, and visible BOM Item parameters are defined, along with other settings.
+- The BomDoc will be created, and the components used in the tutorial listed as BOM Items.
+The BomDoc is configured in the Properties panel, where the production quantity and currency, supply chain, and visible BOM Item parameters are defined, along with other settings.
 Take some time to familiarize yourself with the features available in the panel's two tabs.
 Note that the panel includes a search field at the top, handy for quickly locating a control or a parameter.
-Properties In the

 Manufacturer Lifecycle 1,